-- Self-disclose information about your disability to your professors, administrators, and OEA counselors and staff as necessary for us to provide you appropriate accommodations.
+- Self-disclose information about your disability to your professors, administrators, and OEA counselors and staff as necessary for us to provide you with appropriate accommodations.

-- Ask for help, if you need it, before it becomes too late.
+- Ask for help, if you need it before it becomes too late.

-To the University
+To the University: